Mexican National Festival 2023

 The Temple is located at Manjushri Kadampa Meditation Center in Ulverston, UK.
 This is the Mother Center of the New Kadampa Tradition, International Kadampa Buddhist Union, where Venerable Geshe-la lived and taught for decades.

-Venerable Geshe Kelsang Gyatso Rinpoche, the Founder of Manjushri KMC and the Temple is a contemporary Buddhist meditation Master who introduced a new presentation of Buddha’s teachings suited to the modern age, known as ‘modern Kadampa Buddhism’ or simply ‘modern Buddhism’.
+Manjushri KMC and the Temple were founded by Venerable Geshe Kelsang Gyatso Rinpoche, a contemporary Buddhist meditation Master who introduced a new presentation of Buddha’s teachings suited to the modern age, known as ‘modern Kadampa Buddhism’ or simply ‘modern Buddhism’.

-Venerable Geshe-la is the Founder of the New Kadampa Tradition – International Kadampa Buddhist Union (NKT-IKBU), through which he has established hundreds of meditation centers throughout the world and trained modern Buddhist Teachers to teach at them.
+Venerable Geshe-la also founded the New Kadampa Tradition – International Kadampa Buddhist Union (NKT-IKBU), through which he established hundreds of meditation centers throughout the world and trained modern Buddhist Teachers to teach at them.

 Manjushri KMC stands in seventy acres of gardens and woodland with a lake, streams, numerous walks and an enchanting beach on the shores of Morecambe Bay.
 The grounds are open to the public every day from dawn to dusk.